Sudden Hearing Loss: Diagnosis, Management, and Recovery

 2. Long-Term Management

-Ongoing management may be necessary, especially if hearing loss persists or if there are concerns about long-term hearing health.
+Ongoing management may be necessary, especially if hearing loss persists or there are concerns about long-term hearing health.
 Regular follow-ups with an audiologist or otolaryngologist can help monitor progress and adjust treatment accordingly.

 3. Coping Strategies